tommccoy1/raven/README.md

 1. We have provided some example generated text for which we want to evaluate the novelty: this is in `data/prompts_and_generations/example_prompts.txt` and `data/prompts_and_generations/example_generations.txt`.
 We will be evaluating its novelty relative to the mini training set in `data/miniwiki/wiki.train.tokens`.
 The first step is to annotate each word with its pointwise duplication score:
 ```
+# If not there already, navigate to the directory src/analysis/

 python pointwise_annotation_training.py --generation_file ../../data/prompts_and_generations/example_generations.txt --prompt_file ../../data/prompts_and_generations/example_prompts.txt --training_file ../../data/miniwiki/wiki.train.tokens --max_ngram_first_pass 10 --eos \<eos\>
 python pointwise_annotation_context.py --generation_file ../../data/prompts_and_generations/example_generations.txt --prompt_file ../../data/prompts_and_generations/example_prompts.txt --to_score context
 python pointwise_annotation_training_and_context.py --training_pointwise ../../data/prompts_and_generations/example_generations.txt.training_pointwise --context_pointwise ../../data/prompts_and_generations/example_generations.txt.context_pointwise